 CSD Industry Support Program

-CSD strongly supports the dryland cotton industry, once again offering growers the opportunity to reduce their production risk by offering a dollar for dollar credit towards the following season’s seed, if the dryland cotton crop is unable to be picked (excluding crops which are destroyed through hail damage).
+CSD strongly supports the dryland cotton industry.
+Once again, with assistance from Syngenta, we are offering the opportunity for dryland cotton growers to reduce financial risk by offering a dollar for dollar credit towards the following season’s seed, if the dryland cotton crop is unable to be picked (excluding crops which are destroyed through hail damage).

 - “No pick” means the crop is destroyed (for any reason other than hail) after inspection by a CSD Extension and Development Agronomist.